 And if anything goes wrong, you still have your master copy, as well as all your chapters, in safe files.

-Using your word processor to write a book is logical.
+Using your word processor like Word or Pages to write a book is logical.

 But be aware that it is not specifically designed for extremely long documents of 40, 60, or 120 thousand words.